srchilde-coder/Telling-Stories-with-Data/final-project-part-one.md

 2) Music’s super power to affect our mood, reduce stress and anxiety, and overall health

 3) Data viz on collected data
-    a) Current stress levels
+- Current stress levels
-    b) Hours listening to music
+- Hours listening to music
-    c) Mood before listening to favorite song
+- Mood before listening to favorite song
-    d) Mood after listening to favorite song
+- Mood after listening to favorite song

-4) Call to action: next time you are feeling stressed/pre-crash out, a good coping technique is to pop out your airpods and listen to your favorite song.
+5) Call to action: next time you are feeling stressed/pre-crash out, a good coping technique is to pop out your airpods and listen to your favorite song.

 ## Story Arc
 ![Story Arc](https://github.com/user-attachments/assets/e477ef90-70a9-4f72-865f-c10d43fe587c)